 Each student registering to take the qualifying exam will indicate an area of specialization.
-The current areas of specialization are fusion, materials, thermal-hydraulics and reactor safety, nuclear structure and radiation interactions, and reactor physics.
+The current areas of specialization are fusion, materials, thermal-hydraulics and reactor safety, nuclear structure and radiation interactions, reactor physics, AI and cybersecurity.
 (Over time, the areas of specialization will change as the faculty, students, and external conditions change.)

 The examination in the area of specialization will be conducted by an Area Committee consisting of faculty members (typically 3 members) with expertise in the area.
-The student's advisor will be a member of the Area Committee conducting the examination.
+The student's advisor will serve as a member of the Area Committee conducting the examination.
 The Area Committee will select the archival journal paper for the student to read, grade the written research assessment paper, and conduct the oral portion of the specialization exam.

 The student will be assigned one archival journal paper in his or her area of specialization to read, summarize, critique, and extend.
 The summary of the paper will demonstrate the student's understanding of the material.
 The critique will include both the student's own evaluation of the work and a comparison with work of other researchers in the area.
 It will also include a discussion of the impact of the paper and place the paper in historical perspective.
 In the extension, the student will identify important questions raised by the paper, gaps in the research, or substantive weaknesses in the paper.
-He or she will then make a preliminary attempt to address the questions or gaps or otherwise strengthen the paper.
+The student will then make a preliminary attempt to address the questions or gaps or otherwise strengthen the paper.
 An outline of the paper to be written will be provided.
 The research assessment paper prepared by the student should be double spaced and approximately 15-20 pages long, exclusive of title page, table of contents, abstract, nomenclature, figures, tables, and references.

-At the time that the student picks up the archival journal paper to be read, he or she will be asked to sign a form indicating that the student received the research assessment package (article to read, outline of paper the student is to write, and due date) and that the student will work independently.
-In addition, the student will acknowledge receipt of a statement that if plagiarism is detected in the written assessment paper, the student will receive a failing grade for the research assessment paper and oral examination and may be subject to further disciplinary action.
+When the student picks up the archival journal paper to be read, the student will be asked to sign a form indicating receipt of the research assessment package (article to read, outline of paper the student is to write, and due date) and agreement to work independently.
+In addition, the student will acknowledge receipt of a statement that detection of plagiarism in the written assessment paper will result in a failing grade for the research assessment paper and oral examination and may be subject to further disciplinary action.
 Written papers submitted by the students will be independently graded by each member of the Area Committee conducting the exam in the area of specialization and will be checked for plagiarism.

 The oral examination in the area of specialization will be 2 hours long.
 The student will give a 30-minute presentation on his or her research assessment paper.
-Following the presentation the Area Committee members will ask questions related to research assessment paper in first hour and related topics in the area of specialization for the second hour.
+Following the presentation, the Area Committee members will ask questions related to research assessment paper in the first hour and related topics in the area of specialization for the second hour.